jrmoserbaltimore/bevy-bloxelplugin/README.md

 This plugin provides a voxel world for Bevy, similar to games like Minecraft, Dragon Quest Builders, Cube World, Super Voxel World, and others.

+Be aware this engine is aligned to Bevy's coordinate system.
+Most players will be familiar with `z` as height, so UX may benefit from relabling any in-game descriptions of the coordinate system.

 # General goal

 BloxelPlugin needs to do the following.